hanji117/UnityGameCharacter/README.md

 # UnityGameCharacter
 # Satella
-SatellaAnimation6.blend
-I'm making another character in my spare time.
-I call her Satella.
+SatellaAnimation6.blend has the character, Satella, that I created using Blender.
 She's still a work in progress.

 # Luna
-texturing5.blend has the character, Luna, that I created for the Unity game, The Almanac.
+texturing5.blend has the character, Luna, that I created (using Blender) for the Unity game, The Almanac.